-NER represents a complex repair process carried out by seven xeroderma pigmentosum (XP)

-137 repair of the DNA damage of actively transcribed chains, potentially associated with tumor
+NER represents a complex repair process carried out by seven xeroderma pigmentosum (XP) proteins (from XPA to XPG) and approximately two dozens of non-XP proteins [41].
+NER works via two pathways: global genome repair (GGR) involved in injury repair for any genomic sequence, important to prevent carcinogenesis and transcription-coupled repair (TCR) [42] responsible for repair of the DNA damage of actively transcribed chains, potentially associated with tumor chemosensitivity.

-138 chemosensitivity.

 Initial steps in NER involve DNA damage recognition and verification.
-Proteins of XPC 139 complementation group and its accessory subunits have been identified as protein complexes 140 141 involved in recognizing DNA lesions and consequent recruitment of other repair proteins [43].
-XPA protein group is involved in crosstalk of GGR and TCR pathways [44] and neither GGR nor TCR 142 143 are initiated in the absence of XPA.
-It has been shown that XPA binds to the damaged duplex DNA and recruits a heterodimer endonuclease complex consisting of ERCC1 (excision repair cross-144 complementation group 1) and XPF that cleaves the damaged strand contributing to the assembly of 145 downstream NER complexes [45].
-ERCC1 subunit mediates interaction of XPA with this nuclease 146 complex, which is highly specific and essential for NER.
-Due to fact that no other proteins in the 147

-148 cell can compensate the loss of XPA, the NER capacity can attractively be targeted via XPA.
+Proteins of XPC complementation group and its accessory subunits have been identified as protein complexes involved in recognizing DNA lesions and consequent recruitment of other repair proteins [43].
+XPA protein is involved in crosstalk of GGR and TCR pathways [44] and neither GGR nor TCR are initiated in the absence of XPA.
+It has been shown that XPA binds to the damaged duplex DNA and recruits a heterodimer endonuclease complex consisting of ERCC1 (excision repair crosscomplementation group 1) and XPF that cleaves the damaged strand contributing to the assembly of downstream NER complexes [45].
+ERCC1 subunit mediates interaction of XPA with this nuclease complex, which is highly specific and essential for NER.
+Due to the fact that no other proteins in the cell can compensate the loss of XPA, the NER capacity can attractively be targeted via XPA.
+Apart from ERCC1 and XPF, XPA interacts with many other NER proteins, and is considered as a key scaffold for this repair pathway [46].
+Another NER interacting partners of XPA include XPE, TFIIH (transcription factor II H), RPA (replication protein A) and PCNA (proliferating